United Kingdom in the Napoleonic Wars

 Between 1793 and 1815, under the rule of King George III, the Kingdom of Great Britain (later the United Kingdom) was the most constant of France's enemies.
-Through its command of the sea, financial subsidies to allies on the European mainland, and active military intervention in the Peninsular War, Britain played the central role in Napoleon's downfall even as all the other major powers switched back and forth.
+Through its command of the sea, financial subsidies to allies on the European mainland, and active military intervention in the Peninsular War, Britain played a significant role in Napoleon's downfall.

 Overview

 With the execution of King Louis XVI in 1793, the French Revolution became a contest of ideologies between the conservative, royalist Kingdom of Great Britain and its allies and radical Republican France.
 Napoleon, who came to power in 1799, threatened invasion of Great Britain itself, and with it, a fate similar to the countries of continental Europe that his armies had overrun.
-The Napoleonic Wars were therefore ones in which the British invested all the moneys and energies it could raise.
+Therefore, the British invested all the money and energy it could raise into the Napoleonic Wars.
 French ports were blockaded by the Royal Navy.

-After a relatively quiet pause from 1801-1803, war resumed in Europe.
+After a relatively quiet pause from 1801 to 1803, war resumed in Europe when the British declared war on France and ended the uneasy peace maintained by the Treaty of Amiens.
 Napoleon's plans to invade Britain failed due to the inferiority of his navy, and in 1805, Lord Nelson's fleet decisively defeated the French and Spanish at the Battle of Trafalgar, which was the last significant naval action of the Napoleonic Wars.

 The series of naval and colonial conflicts, including a large number of minor naval actions, resembled those of the French Revolutionary Wars and the preceding centuries of European warfare.
 Conflicts in the Caribbean, and in particular the seizure of colonial bases and islands throughout the wars, could potentially have some effect upon the European conflict.
 The Napoleonic conflict had reached the point at which subsequent historians could talk of a "world war".
 Only the Seven Years' War offered a precedent for widespread conflict on such a scale.

 Napoleon also attempted economic warfare against Britain, especially in the Berlin Decree of 1806.
 It forbade the import of British goods into European countries allied with or dependent upon France, and installed the Continental System in Europe.
 All connections were to be cut, even the mail.
 British merchants smuggled in many goods and the Continental System was not a powerful weapon of economic war.
 There was some damage to Britain, especially in 1808 and 1811, but its control of the oceans helped ameliorate the damage.
 Even more damage was done to the economies of France and its allies, which lost a useful trading partner.
 Angry governments gained an incentive to ignore the Continental System, which led to the weakening of Napoleon's coalition.